 Early Detection of Scoliosis

 Scoliosis Care Centers has a 100% success rate when treating a scoliosis curve before it progresses beyond 25 degrees.
-This means that if you begin scoliosis treatment before the spinal curve is 25 degrees, then we can reduce it below 10 degrees and keep that curve reduction through growth.
-Detecting scoliosis early is essential in ensuring that the curve does not rapidly progress.
+This means that if you begin treatment before the spinal curve is 25 degrees, then we can reduce it below 10 degrees and keep that curve reduction through growth.
+Detecting scoliosis early is essential in ensuring that the curve does not rapidly progress; it is for this reason that many schools throughout the US have implemented screening programs to aid in early detection; however standard school screening methods typically do not involve imaging (ie. x-ray, MRI) and utilize techniques that may suggest scoliosis when it is not currently present (false positives), thus limiting their detection rate.
 There are multiple signs and methods used to monitor the spine for early detection of scoliosis.
 The most obvious sign of scoliosis is the visible curvature of the spine.
 However, more often than not, when scoliosis is detected with the naked eye, the curvature is already beyond 25 degrees.
-Outlined below are the different scoliosis monitoring methods.

 Check For Scoliosis With Upright MRI

 An upright MRI is Scoliosis Care Centers’ screening method of choice because it is extremely accurate, it shows the spine in 3 dimensions, and it does not harm the body.
-Since a standing MRI is radiation-free, it can be administered as frequently as necessary to catch the curve early before it progresses beyond 25 degrees.
-It can be very helpful in identifying scoliosis before it is visible to the naked eye or some of the other At-Home tests like the Cox Test or Adams Test.
+Since a standing MRI is radiation-free, it can be administered as frequently as necessary to detect scoliosis, and catch the curve early before it progresses beyond 25 degrees.
+It can be very helpful in identifying a curve before it is visible to the naked eye or some of the other At-Home tests like the Cox Test or Adams Test.

 Checking For Scoliosis With X-ray